antoniwan/antoniwan/README.md

 Hello!
 My name is Antonio, and I enjoy building software and web applications.
 Some years ago, a friend and I founded a software development company and later sold it.
 The experience was more educational than lucrative.

-### Real Life
+I'm currently employed as the Chief Technology Officer at Carbuckets.com; stay tuned for our launch soon!

 Aside from work, I love being a dad, and I wish I would write more.
 Cooking for my family, playing basketball, shredding on my guitars, and maintaining a healthy lifestyle through exercise and nutritive food are currently my favorite hobbies.

 <!--